ikaul00/plasma-turbulence-dedalus/README.md

 At the end we get the following plot\
 ![hydro_result](plot_hydro.png)

 This was a test problem to check if our code worked properly.
 You could do some more diagnostics such as plotting the amplitude or energy to check they remain invariant.

+### Test 2
 Now we move on to the Hasegawa-Mima equation (HME).
 The HME adds in a y drift term to the usual fluid equations.

 <img src="https://latex.codecogs.com/svg.image?\frac{\partial&space;\xi}{\partial&space;t}&space;&plus;&space;\textbf{v}\cdot\nabla\xi&space;-&space;\kappa\frac{\partial&space;\xi}{\partial&space;y}&space;=&space;0" title="\frac{\partial \xi}{\partial t} + \textbf{v}\cdot\nabla\xi - \kappa\frac{\partial \xi}{\partial y} = 0" />